Okanjo/okanjo-app-queue/README.md

 ## Properties
 * `worker.service` – (read-only) The QueueService instance provided when constructed
-* `worker.queueName` – (read-only) The name of the queue the worker consumes
+* `worker.subscriptionName` – (read-only) The name of the Rascal subscriber the worker consumes
-* `worker.queueSubscriptionOptions` – (read-only) The queue [subscribe options](https://github.com/kfitzgerald/node-amqp/tree/nack#queuesubscribeoptions-listener) to use when subscribing
+* `worker.queueSubscriptionOptions` – (read-only) The Rascal subscription [subscribe options](https://github.com/guidesmiths/rascal#subscriptions) to use when subscribing
 * `worker.verbose` – Whether to report various state changes
+* `worker.nack` – Basic strategies that can be used for message handling
+  * `worker.nack.drop` – Discards or dead-letters the message
+  * `worker.nack.requeue` – Replaces the message back on top of the queue after a 1 second delay
+  * `worker.nack.republish` – Requeues the message on to the bottom of the queue after a 1 second delay
+  * `worker.nack.default` – Pointer to `worker.nack.republish`.
+  * `worker.nack._redeliveriesExceeded` – Used when a message fails redelivery attempts.
+Defaults to `worker.nack.default`
+  * `worker.nack._invalidContent` – Used when a message fails to parse.
+Defaults to `worker.nack.default`

+> Note: You can change `worker.nack._redeliveriesExceeded` and `worker.nack._invalidContent` to suit the needs of your application

 ## Methods

 ### `new QueueWorker(app, options)`
 Creates a new instance of the worker.
 Use `super(app, options)` when extending.
 * `app` – The OkanjoApp instance to bind to
 * `options` – Queue worker configuration options
-  * `options.queueName` – (required) The name of the queue to consume
+  * `options.subscriptionName` – (required) The name of the Rascal subscription to consume
-  * `options.service` – (required) The QueueService instance to use for communciation
+  * `options.service` – (required) The QueueService instance to use for communication
-  * `options.queueSubscriptionOptions` – (optional) The queue [subscribe options](https://github.com/kfitzgerald/node-amqp/tree/nack#queuesubscribeoptions-listener) to use when subscribing
+  * `options.queueSubscriptionOptions` – (optional) The Rascal subscription [subscribe options](https://github.com/guidesmiths/rascal#subscriptions) to use when subscribing
   * `options.verbose` (optional) Whether to log various state changes.
 Defaults to `true`.
   * `options.skipInit` (optional) Whether to skip initialization/connecting at construction time.
 Use this for customizations or class extensions if needed.
 Defaults to `false`.

-### `worker.handleMessage(message, callback, headers, deliveryInfo, messageObject)`
+### `worker.handleMessage(message, content, ackOrNack)`
 Message handler.
 Override this function to let your application handle messages.
+* `message` – The Rascal message object
-* `message` – The payload contained by the message
+* `content` – The parsed content of the message
-* `callback(reject, requeue)` – Function to fire when finished consuming the message.
-  * `reject` – Set to true to reject the message instead of acknowledging.
+* `ackOrNack(err, recovery, callback)` – Acknowledge or reject the message.
+See [recovery strategies](https://github.com/guidesmiths/rascal#message-acknowledgement-and-recovery-strategies).
-  * `requeue` – Set to true to requeue the message if `reject` is true too.
-Useful if your consumer experienced a temporary error and cannot handle the message at this time, so the message goes back on top of the queue.
-* `headers` – Headers included in the message
-* `deliveryInfo` – Message delivery information
-* `messageObject` – node-amqp message object.

-At the very least, you just need message can callback, however headers, deliveryInfo and messageObject are available if needed by your application.
-See [node-amqp](https://github.com/kfitzgerald/node-amqp/tree/nack#queuesubscribeoptions-listener) for more information on headers, deliveryInfo and the messageObject parameters.

 ## Events